hassan-sd/Swap-Mukham/README.md

 3. Create conda environment (Assuming anaconda is already installed):
 - ``conda create -n swapmukham python=3.10 -y``
 - ``conda activate swapmukham``

-4. Install ffmpeg:
-- ``conda install -c conda-forge ffmpeg -y``
+- ``conda install pytorch==2.0.0 torchvision==0.15.0 torchaudio==2.0.0 pytorch-cuda=11.8 -c pytorch -c nvidia``

-5. Install requirements:
+4. Install requirements:
 - ``pip install -r requirements.txt``

-6. Run the Application:
+5. Run the Application:
 - ``python app.py``

-7. Access the Application:
+6. Access the Application:
 - Once the application is running, a port number will be displayed, such as http://127.0.0.1:7860/.
 Open this URL in your browser.

-8. Dark Theme:
+7. Dark Theme:
 - If you prefer a dark theme, append ``/?__theme=dark`` to the end of the URL.